 The issuer will then produce the official money order document – which can then be given to the other party (or parties) involved in the transaction.
 Upon receipt, it can be exchanged for a deposit in the holder’s bank account.

 History of Money Order

 The money order concept came into existence in late 18th century Britain.
 When the concept was initially pioneered, it was not particularly successful.
-This was because of the system’s high fees, which made more traditional payment methods such as cash or checks more appealing.
+It was because of the system’s high fees, which made more traditional payment methods such as cash or checks more appealing.
 The payment system was then sold off to a private buyer who was able to significantly lower the fees associated with requesting a money order, making the system popular.

-The most pivotal point in the history of this financial instrument occurred when the British Post Office saw value in the service.
+The most pivotal point in the history of money orders occurred when the British Post Office saw value in the service.
 British postal officials welcomed the idea that one party could safely send a money order to another party without running the risk of theft.

 If cash was sent, it could easily be stolen and added to any bank account.
 A money order was legally binding and could only be deposited into the account of a specified entity.
 The post office acquired the system and managed to improve its profitability, making it a significant source of cash flow for the organization.

 While the concept was deemed fairly appealing and profitable, it still comes with a few disadvantages.
 The payment system saw very limited acceptance and usage in the brokerage and insurance industries due to concerns over how it could be used for money laundering.